 At present, we have no sales personnel and a limited number of marketing personnel.
-Depending on our available capital resources, we do not intend to begin to hire additional marketing personnel until shortly prior to the final submission to our NDA or establish our own sales force or engage a contract sales organization in the United States until shortly prior to FDA approval of Twirla.
+Initially, we do not plan to establish our own sales force, but rather we intend to engage a contract sales organization.
+Depending on our available capital resources, we plan to hire a limited number of additional marketing personnel and engage a contract sales organization in the United States until shortly after to FDA approval of Twirla.
 At the time of our anticipated commercial launch of Twirla, assuming regulatory approval by the FDA, our sales and marketing team will have worked together for only a limited period of time.
-If our regulatory review period by the FDA is extended beyond six months, we may need to postpone initiating certain commercial activities in order to preserve cash, in which case our ability to launch Twirla would be compromised.
+If our regulatory review period by the FDA for our NDA resubmission is extended beyond six months, we may need to further delay initiating certain commercial activities in order to preserve cash, in which case our ability to launch Twirla would be compromised.
 We cannot guarantee that we will be successful in marketing Twirla in the United States.